ToHeinAC/corrective-local-rag-he/README.md

 This repo also includes a version of the agent that omits the retrieval filtering step that relies purely on reflection and the `helpfulness` evaluator.

+This repo is based on the [LangGraph](https://langchain-ai.github.io/langgraph/) logic.
+Modifications are made by ToHeinAC (https://github.com/ToHeinAC).

 ## Getting started

 You will need: